The Most Colorful City in Nicaragua

 Real Estate In San Juan Del Sur, Nicaragua

 The best thing about buying or building a home in Nicaragua, and particularly in San Juan del Sur, is that the government has made it easy to purchase land or a home.
 Nicaragua is one of the few places left in the world where you own your land outright.
 It’s not leased, you don’t have to give it back to the government after 99 years.
 It’s all yours.
 You can even will it to your kids.
-And as a foreigner, you are not prohibited from buying ocean view or ocean front property.
+And as a foreigner, you are not prohibited from buying ocean view or oceanfront property, except within five kilometers (three miles) miles of the international borders of Honduras or Costa Rica (for security reasons).
+If you buy within five to fifteen kilometers, you to get a waiver permit and these can take up to two years to receive.
+If you buy oceanfront property, your house must be set back 50 meters behind high tide as all land within 50 meters of high tide belongs to the country.

 Cost of Living in San Juan del Sur, Nicaragua

 When I tell my friends in the U.S. how much it costs me to live in San Juan del Sur, Nicaragua, they simply don’t believe me.
 It seems I will never be able to convince them.
 But it’s true.
-Most of us expats who are on a budget live in this beach paradise for between $1,000 and $1,500 a month.
+Most of us single expats who are on a budget live in this beach paradise for $800 to $1000 a month.
+Couples can do fine with $1500 a month.
 I even got to retire 11 years early, with enough in my retirement fund to keep me going in Nicaragua until I die.
 Had I remained in San Diego, California, my financial advisor told me I would NEVER be able to retire.
 NEVER!

-A cocktail can cost you $15 in California.
-In Nicaragua it’s generally between $1 to $3.50.
+A cocktail can cost you $23 in California.
+In Nicaragua it’s generally between $1 (national rum drinks and beer) to $3.50.
 Restaurant costs are much more expensive in the U.S. Healthcare, services, anything you can think of is at least five times the price of Nicaragua.
 In California, for example, buying an ocean view house can cost you 10 times more.
-I bought a two-bedroom, two-bath house on more than half an acre for $132,000 in San Juan del Sur.
+I bought a two-bedroom, two-bath house on more than half an acre with an ocean view for $132,000 in San Juan del Sur.
 This would easily have cost much more than $1,000,000 in San Diego.

 Let’s examine the living costs in Nicaragua.
 If you buy a house, it’s likely you’ll have to pay the entire amount, so that is no longer an expense.
 But if you come to rent on a budget, you can get a one-bedroom, fully furnished house about three blocks from the beach with WiFi, water, and electricity for around $400 to $450 a month.
 If you spend a little more, you may have a pool, a space to park your car, and maybe air conditioning.

-Water and electricity costs change with use of course.
-I’ve heard of expats spending anywhere from $10 up to $200, depending on whether they are keeping huge gardens watered during the dry season and can’t live without air conditioning.
+Water and electricity costs change with the use of course.
+I’ve heard of expats spending anywhere from $10 up to $200 per month, depending on whether they are keeping huge gardens watered during the dry season and can’t live without air conditioning.
 Most of us get floor fans and keep the windows open, so we don’t have that expense.

 Example of Monthly Cost of Living in San Juan del Sur

 Maintaining a car can be a big expense.
 Luckily, if you live within San Juan del Sur’s city limits, you don’t need a car to walk its three square blocks.
-Let’s take a look at a typical, basic monthly cost-of-living budget for a couple living in San Juan del Sur:
+Let’s take a look at a typical, basic monthly cost-of-living budget for a couple living in San Juan del Sur on a low-budget income:

 Remember that this amount will go up or down, depending on the lifestyle you choose.
 Throw in those Kalamata olives, special cheeses, and sauces, and you’ll still be living on less than $1,500 a month.
 Now write down your expenses for where you currently live and see the difference.
 You’ll be shocked!
 All the more reason to retire young, and live healthier and happier in Nicaragua.